 - Idiosyncratic aplastic anemia which occurs in a small proportion of people and has no relationship with the dosage of the drug.

-Several viral infections including hepatitis, Epstein-Barr, cytomegalovirus, parvovirus B19 and HIV have been linked to the development of aplastic anemia.
+Several viral infections including viral hepatitis, Epstein-Barr, cytomegalovirus, parvovirus B19, and HIV have been linked to the development of aplastic anemia.

 Radiation and chemotherapy treatments